 Ingredients You Need & Why

 - Bananas: Bananas naturally sweeten the muffins.
-Make sure you’re using super-brown-speckled bananas—the riper, the better.
+Make sure you’re using super-brown-speckled bananasโthe riper, the better.
 Same goes for regular banana muffins.
-You can use thawed frozen bananas in this recipe—read about how to freeze and thaw bananas for baking.
+You can use thawed frozen bananas in this recipeโread about how to freeze and thaw bananas for baking.

 - Honey: I love honey and peanut butter together, and try to combine the two as often as possible.
 Feel free to swap maple syrup or agave in its place.
 Using liquid sweetener, as opposed to dry like granulated or brown sugar, also keeps the muffins extra moist and tender.
+And if you have any leftover, make a batch of homemade honey butter to enjoy with your muffins!

 - Greek yogurt: I love to add protein-packed Greek yogurt to muffin recipes because it gives them a soft interior without all the fat from butter.